nicholaswmin/automap/README.md

 which are *orders of magnitude* slower than usual algorithmic time complexity problems.

-So while nested lists are supported and as efficiently as possible, they are *not* recommended
+So while nested lists are supported but they are *not* recommended.

 Nested `LazyList` lists won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.

+There are workarounds to these problems but they make the whole process too complicated and the intent of this package is to be simple and unobtrusive.

 ### Where this is unnecessary